thewca/community-surveys/2019/draft/6-regulations.md

 - Neutral
 - More strict

-## [EXPERIENCED] Would you like to see “Average of 5” (with an optional cutoff after 2 solves) used for 6x6x6 and 7x7x7?
+## [EXPERIENCED] Which format do you think is best for 6x6x6 and 7x7x7?

-- Yes
+- Mean of 3
-- Neutral
+- Average of 5 (with an potential cutoff after 2 solves)
-- No
+- Median of 3 (only the middle solve counts)

 <hr>